pjotrp/bioruby-exominer/README.md

 * List mutated genes per patient
 * List patient per mutated gene
 * List all mutations that have exactly the same start position and matching variant type (SNP, INS, DEL)

+These questions are answered through SPARQL queries below.

 Note: this software is under active development!